Are you experiencing a nagging pain that just won't seem to go away or "fix itself"?

 At Back In Action, we have been part of the University of Waterloo Co-Op program for many years.
 We believe in giving back to the profession and we have been very fortunate to apprentice the many bright and very talented Kinesiology Students from the University of Waterloo.
 Our interns are trained and supervised by Dr. Michael Lee to give our patients quality thorough care.

-MINISTRY OF HEALTH HAS DEEMED US ESSENTIAL SERVICE .
+MINISTRY OF HEALTH DEEMED US ESSENTIAL SERVICES.
 WE ARE HERE FOR YOU.

 THERE HAS BEEN SOME CHANGES:

-READ COVID-UPDATE, CALL OUR CLINIC TO SETUP APPOINTMENT THEN COMPLETE FORMS/ PAPERWORK AND EMAIL THEM BACK TO US.
-THANK YOU!
+PLEASE READ OUR COVID-UPDATE, CALL OUR CLINIC TO SETUP APPOINTMENT THEN COMPLETE FORMS/PAPERWORK AND EMAIL THEM BACK TO US, THANK YOU!